ds2-lab/LambdaFS/aws-setup/documentation/setup.md

 - `interleaved.ls.files.percentage`(**recommended:** `0.68`): Percentage of `LIST-FILE` operations.
 - `interleaved.file.getInfo.percentage`(**recommended:** `13.54`): Percentage of `STAT-FILE` operations.
 - `interleaved.dir.getInfo.percentage`(**recommended:** `3.77`): Percentage of `STAT-DIRECTORY` operations.

+# Reproducing the Experiments from the ASPLOS'23 Paper

+For documentation concerning how to reproduce the experiments used in the ASPLOS'23 paper, please refer to the documentation contained within the `./documentation/asplos23_experiments.md` file found in the `LambdaFS-Benchmark-Utility` GitHub repository [link](https://github.com/ds2-lab/LambdaFS-Benchmarking).